 'Knowing' what caused your divorce doesn't necessarily lead to a better recovery - I know this from my professional experience as a couple counsellor.
 I believe you first need to get through the emotional roller-coaster of the early stages.
 Only after that should you reflect more deeply about what caused your marriage or relationship to break down (if you want to, of course).

 If you're still trying to save your marriage, I'd of course suggest couple or relationship counselling.
 However, I do understand that comes with a cost, and of course your partner might not want to go.
-So if counselling isn't for you, get my Complete Guide to Saving Your Relationship now - if there is still time to turn things around.
+So if counselling isn't for you, get my Communication Kit for Happy Couples now - if there is still time to turn things around.

 Nevertheless, I do appreciate that you may really want to know what went wrong now.
 Especially if you're struggling to make sense of it all.